jampp/geeks/_src/_posts/2017-01-25-smarter-mobile-fraud-detection-for-click-spamming.markdown

 In this image, the decay has become linear and lots of installs are still coming late.

-For the last case, we look at an example where the distribution is multimodal.
+As a last example, we look at a scenario where the distribution is multimodal.
 At first, the decay and distribution looks like usual, but then the large slump at the end confirms this is a publisher with Click Spamming activity.

 ![Fraud TimeDelta Example 2]({{ site.url }}/assets/images/fraud/hist-timedelta_fraud2.png "Initially normal distribution with a large fradulent activity at the end."){: .center-image }